iisys-sns/vad/README.md

 # Vad

 An alternative experimental command line interface (CLI) for Mullvad that is based on network namespaces, supports up to ten hops and does not need a daemon.
+NordVPN, ProtonVPN und Surfshark are only rudimentary supported.
 It aims to be very user friendly.
 It is based on [this](https://www.wireguard.com/netns#sample-script) script.
 It also supports features that make Onion Services possible, even without port-forwarding, but these are **HIGHLY EXPERIMENTAL!**
+Currently, it has some rough edges.

-Other VPN providers or self-hosted VPNs are not directly supported, but you can integrate them manually.
+Other VPN providers or self-hosted VPNs are not directly supported, but you can integrate them.
 You will need two things for this:

+1. You need a key pair, an IP address and optionally the provider's DNS server (you can also use e.g. `8.8.8.8`, but that is not recommended).
+   The public key must be uploaded to the provider.
+   How to do this and to get all of this data is provider dependent.
+   If you have it, you can add it via `vad --static DNS IPV4 IPV6 PRIVATE_KEY_FILENAME`.
 1. A WireGuard relay/server list from the provider, in which each relay has at least one IP address and a public key.
-   But it's a bit more complicated than that, because at the moment the structure of the relay list has to match that of Mullvad.
-   But if you have such a list, you can put it under `/etc/vad/<provider>.json`.
-1. You need to generate a key pair and upload the public key to the provider to get access via their (web) interface.
-   You also need to know your default IP address and the provider's DNS server.
-Then you can add the following to the `peers` in `/etc/vad/config.yaml`:

-    ```yaml
-    - dns: <dns address>
-      ipv4: <ipv4 address or null>
-      ipv6: <ipv6 address or null>
-      private_key: <key>
-      provider: <provider>
-    ```
+   Currently, you can get a list for NordVPN, ProtonVPN (partial), and Surfshark (partial) with `vad update` (after you added one peer).
+   If you want to create custom list or a list another VPN provider, look at `/etc/vad/<provider>.json`.

 With network namespaces all programs from users, except programs that run with root privileges, are forced to use the VPN interface to connect to the Internet, without complex `iptable` rules.
 An so-called "kill switch" is already integrated.